-For bedroom layouts where the beds against the wall.
-I like a rug that extends from the bottom two-thirds of the bed.
+For bedroom layouts where the bed is against the wall.
+A rug that extends from the bottom two-thirds of the bed.
 Similarly, you could also place two runners on each side or a single runner at the foot of the bed.

 Different Types of Area Rugs

 Once you know your size, think about materials, how much traffic and use does the room gets.
 As an example, natural rugs are woven from plants like jute and sisal.
 Above all, they’re resistant to wear and tear, so they’re great for rooms with lots of foot traffic.

 The construction of wool rugs is more delicate.
 Cotton or wool yarns are inserted through a woven base to create piles that are then caught or looped to create texture.
 Over-dyed or distressed rugs usually, combine a flat weave technique with heavy dyeing or washing.
 This gives the rug a vintage feel that’s good for moderate foot traffic.

 In conclusion, once you’ve chosen a rug.
 It’s good to place a rug pad under it.
 For instance, it keeps your rug in place, extends its lifetime, and makes it even softer underfoot.
 Also, for more on flooring, read our blog on Designing from the Floor Up

 Start your next design project off right with us.
 Schedule a complimentary 15-minute discovery phone call.